Scholarly peer review: Step 2: External review

 Even in these cases, however, publishers do not allow multiple referees to confer with each other, though each reviewer may often see earlier comments submitted by other reviewers.
 The goal of the process is explicitly not to reach consensus or to persuade anyone to change their opinions, but instead to provide material for an informed editorial decision.
 One early study regarding referee disagreement found that agreement was greater than chance, if not much greater than chance, on six of seven article attributes (e.g. literature review and final recommendation to publish), but this study was small and it was conducted on only one journal.
 At least one study has found that reviewer disagreement is not common, but this study is also small and on only one journal.

 Traditionally, reviewers would often remain anonymous to the authors, but this standard varies both with time and with academic field.
 In some academic fields, most journals offer the reviewer the option of remaining anonymous or not, or a referee may opt to sign a review, thereby relinquishing anonymity.
 Published papers sometimes contain, in the acknowledgments section, thanks to anonymous or named referees who helped improve the paper.
 For example, Nature journals provide this option.

 Sometimes authors may exclude certain reviewers: one study conducted on the Journal of Investigative Dermatology found that excluding reviewers doubled the chances of article acceptance.
 Some scholars are uncomfortable with this idea, arguing that it distorts the scientific process.
 Others argue that it protects against referees who are biased in some manner (e.g. professional rivalry, grudges).
 In some cases, authors can choose referees for their manuscripts. mSphere, an open-access journal in microbial science, has moved to this model.
 Editor-in-Chief Mike Imperiale says this process is designed to reduce the time it takes to review papers and permit the authors to choose the most appropriate reviewers.
 But a scandal in 2015 shows how this choosing reviewers can encourage fraudulent reviews.
 Fake reviews were submitted to the Journal of the Renin-Angiotensin-Aldosterone System in the names of author-recommended reviewers, causing the journal to eliminate this option.

 Step 3: Revisions

 If the manuscript has not been rejected during peer review, it returns to the authors for revisions.
 During this phase, the authors address the concerns raised by reviewers.
-Dr. William Stafford Noble offers ten rules for responding to reviewers.
+William Stafford Noble offers ten rules for responding to reviewers.
 His rules include: